 Semantic web and active user engagement became the driver of increasing the advantages of eLearning.
 The focus changed from passive content delivery to individual learners.
 Consequentially, educational content delivery was adapted to Learners’ behavior and their response.

 Same as in Web 3.0, it’s critically important to monitor students’ progress and behavior for fixing weaknesses along the way.
 Tools for performance tracking and analysis are being developed.
 Subsequently, going mobile has been an emerging trend.
-Personalized and Adaptive approach is being leveraged.
+The personalized and Adaptive approach is being leveraged.
 Leveraging mobile devices connected with the Internet offers an opportunity of addressing a key challenge.
 It is now feasible of delivering knowledge right to the recipient rather than dispersed with no specific targeting.
 In fact, the obsessive use of mobile devices led to smartphone addiction issues.
 However, technologies like Foveated Imaging will enable us to track eye movement and adapt content based on the interests or difficulties expressed through learners’ eyes.

 Major developments and issues of eLearning

 In 2001, MIT announced the project of bringing online learning materials on the web.
 It was a surprise to many to have access to MIT class materials, including video lectures online.
 Despite high interest at the beginning, such learning materials started eventually found their place as additional help.
 It failed to meet the hype of being a substitute for the participation and interactions in the physical classrooms.
 As opposed to the fear that MIT would lose its edge by making courseware open over the Internet, online learning materials could not erode the importance of physical classrooms.
-Therefore, urgency was felt to have further advancement.
+Therefore, the urgency was felt to have further advancement.

-MOOCs, first introduced in 2008 and emerged as popular learning platforms in 2012, stands for a massive open online course.
+MOOCs, first introduced in 2008 and emerged as popular learning platforms in 2012, stand for a massive open online course.
 To overcome the disadvantages of traditional distance learning through online learning materials, MOOCs leverages social media discussions.
 User forums offer community interactions among students, professors, and teaching assistants (TAs).
 It also leverages user forums to provide immediate feedback to quick quizzes and assignments.
 The use of social media is not free from disadvantages.

 Research finds social media addition often highly detrimental to learning productivity.
-In its 8th year, MOOCs have massively grown with 100 million learners (excluding China), 900+ universities, 13.5k courses, 820 micro-credentials, and 500 MOOCs based degrees (By the numbers: MOOCs 2019).
+In its 8th year, MOOCs have massively grown with 100 million learners (excluding China), 900+ universities, 13.5k courses, 820 micro-credentials, and 500 MOOCs-based degrees (By the numbers: MOOCs 2019).
 Major MOOCs providers are Coursera, edX, Udacity, FutureLearn, and Swayam.

-There has been an exponential growth of enrolment in MOOCs platform.
+There has been an exponential growth of enrolment in MOOCs platforms.
 But research suggests that the average completion rate for such MOOCs is approximately 15%.
 The largest provider Coursera reached 45 million enrollment, 3800 courses, 420 micro-credentials, and 16 degrees.
 But early data suggest a completion rate of 7%–9% only.
 This is an alarming observation indeed.
 Moreover, learning productivity, knowledge retention, and soft skills development, among other learning outcomes yet to be assessed.
 Therefore, it could be fair to say that we need to wait for research findings for assessing the quality of credentials or degrees offered by MOOCs.

 It came out as the extension of the tutoring exercise of Salma Khan and took the shape of Khan academy in 2008.
-Video lectures displaying recording of drawings on an electronic blackboard is an iconic feature of Khan Academy’s course materials.
+Video lectures displaying the recording of drawings on an electronic blackboard is an iconic feature of Khan Academy’s course materials.
 In addition, progress tracking, practice exercises, and teaching tools are helping to provide a personalized learning experience.

 Instead of replacing classrooms, Khan academy has taken as a recent project to augment classroom-based learning.
 To begin with, Mr. Khan’s company has built a new software tool.
 It is designed for classroom use and piloted in five school districts in the USA — in the 2019-20 school year.
 Students who practice Khan Academy sessions under the supervision of teachers significantly improved their performance on statewide standardized tests.
 Supervised practice of at least 30 minutes per week produces visible improvements.
-Henceforth, eLearning materials of Khan academy play the role of offering supplementary help for reviewing and practice.
+Henceforth, the eLearning materials of Khan academy play the role of offering supplementary help for reviewing and practice.

 Learning outcome issues

-Despite the tremendous enrollment increase of online learning platforms and the rapid growth of video conferencing based online classes, there are issues.
+Despite the tremendous enrollment increase of online learning platforms and the rapid growth of video conferencing-based online classes, there are issues.
 Related to distance learning over online platforms, major issues are: (i) Goal should be more than technology distribution, (ii) Often we fail to understand the learners, (iii) Information overload, (iv) Often lonely and isolating, (v) Lack of interactivity, (vi) Long, dull and boring, (vii) Generic and meaningless, (viii) Unresponsive and inflexible, (ix) Passive and uninvolved, (x) Low knowledge retention rates, (xi) Not evaluated properly, and (xii) Low completion rates.
 However, research is taking place to address them.

 Changing need for learning

 Technology is facilitating online learning for making learning resources easily accessible.
 Many people from all over the world can simultaneously access both teachers and recorded lectures.
-But it is focusing on the transfer of codified knowledge or existing theories.
+But it is focusing on the transfer of Codified knowledge or existing theories.
 The current state of technology is highly feasible to automate the execution of this knowledge stock.
-The automation of codified knowledge has already creating net job loss in the middle segment of corporate hierarchies.
+The automation of codified knowledge has already created net job loss in the middle segment of corporate hierarchies.
 Such a job loss trend of knowledge workers is raising the question about the efficacy of eLearning.
 Codified knowledge developed stock among leaders through eLearning appears to be highly amenable to automation.
 On the other hand, the growing job displacement trend is demanding reskilling and life long learning ability.
 To address this aspect, eLearning appears to have a unique advantage.

 The creative destruction of eLearning as a disruptive force

 For certain purposes, eLearning has been causing creative destruction to the conventional ways of delivering education.
 Does it mean that it will grow as a disruptive force?
 However, Prof. Clayton Christenson has argued that learning has the potential to grow as a substitute to conventional campus-based educational service delivery.
 The continued uprising of eLearning will likely have an effect on the existing model.
 However, whether it will have a disruptive effect is not clear yet.
-Of course, there is no denying that technology progression has been powering innovation to cause creative destruction in many industries.
+Of course, there is no denying that technology progression has been powering Innovation to cause creative destruction in many industries.

 Already, there have been growing examples that some people, particularly professionals, are opting for online MBAs.
 One of the main reasons has been to pursue it without the need of being present on the campus for a year so.
 Consequentially, the on-campus MBA market has started to suffer destruction from the emergence of this creative alternative.
 Obviously, the question is will it cause disruption like the way digital cameras did to Kodak?
 But so far, eLearning has only demonstrated some progress in increasing codified knowledge stock among learners.
 Despite having many advantages, eLearning appears to be suffering from major disadvantages in building soft skills among learners.
 Therefore, soft skill development issues should be taken into consideration to assess the suitability of learning in virtual classrooms.